strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/configurations/required/middlewares.md

 | `formidable` | Options to pass to the `formidable` multipart parser (see [node-formidable documentation](https://github.com/felixge/node-formidable)). | `Object`              | `undefined` |

 For a full list of available options for `koa-body`, check the [koa-body documentation](https://github.com/koajs/koa-body#options).
-For a full list of available options for `formidable`, check the [node-formidable documentation](https://github.com/felixge/node-formidable).

 ::: details Example: Custom configuration for the body middleware